 Balance is something we all could use more of.
 When we are mentally, spiritually, or even physically off balance, we can fall into a ditch.
 When I first became sick with neurological issues, the doctor had to order me a cane because I fell into everything.
 This evil Canaanite leader cut off 70 men’s thumbs and big toes.
 Why would he do that?
 What was the significance?

 Our big toe keeps us from falling over.
 A table cannot stand on two legs and yet you, and I do.
 However, that is all due to our big toes.
 We use the big toe muscles when we stoop, climb, bend down and walk.
 Walking works by the big toe bending upward and then the foot lifts off the ground.
 But try walking without the big toes on your feet, and you’ll have a challenge.

 Without the big toe and the thumb, fighting in battle with a sword on foot, as they did back then, left you useless.
 You were just eating scraps that fell under the table with no balance and no grasp.

-In order to walk in the ways of Yahweh, we need to be able to grasp his Words, His voice, and His direction, and we need BALANCE to get there.
+In order to walk in the ways of Yah, we need to be able to grasp his Words, His voice, and His direction, and we need balance to get there.